OsLOsT/ECS_DS/README.md

 # ECS_DS

-Brandon, James and Sheng Yang.
-Stopwatch with ECS.
-No AI here.
+StopIt! - A stopwatch application for the PC/104.
+Created by Brandon, James and Sheng Yang.

+## Images
+Upload the images, preserving the directories in `Stopit/IMAGES`.